Yoga Philosophy for Habit Change and Recovery from Mental Health Issues, Substance Abuse and Addiction

-There are as many forms of recovery from substance abuse, addiction, trauma and other mental health issues as there are people.
+There are as many forms of recovery from substance abuse, addiction, trauma and other mental health issues and habits as there are people.
 One of my most inspirational influences stayed sober for well over 40 years through his practice of poetry, mythology and chanting.
 Many other people practice meditation and yoga as their primary form of recovery.

 Recovery from anything is a life-time practice, an ongoing process of healing and growth.
 It requires great awareness and intention to stay awake and be your own person, making conscious choices about how you manage your thoughts, emotions, behaviors, patterns of speech and relationships.

-Recovery is an entire paradigm shift in our lives.
+Habit change is an entire paradigm shift in our lives.
 It is changing the entire pattern of our life style vs. mere abstinence from our problem behaviors.

 In yoga, just as in life, I encourage the brave people undertaking this long-term process to invite compassion towards themselves into the equation of healing and growth.
 This means to notice when we are judging and criticizing ourselves.
 Then we mindfully let go of our harsh self-judgment again and again as we courageously explore this new territory in our consciousness.